 If the participant loses his or her job, the FEP must reassess the individual to determine if there are possible unidentified barriers.
 If additional barriers are suspected, the individual must be placed in the appropriate paid placement (TJ, CSJ, or W-2 T) and offered a formal assessment and other appropriate services.

 If additional barriers are not suspected and the FEP determines that the individual is capable of obtaining additional employment, a CMJ placement may be appropriate.
-CMF participants who change to a CMJ placement must sign a CMJ agreement form.

 7.2.4 Unemployed Individuals Capable of Obtaining Employment (CMJ)